convox/convox/docs/reference/primitives/app/resource/README.md

     resources:
       - cache
 ```

+> **Note:** The `nodes` option is required for Memcached and must be set to the desired number of nodes for the Memcached cluster.

 For detailed configuration options and examples for each type of AWS Elasticache resource, refer to the specific resource documentation pages: